heharsabrina/portfolio-website/src/content/work/portfolio-website.md

 ---
-title: Portfolio Website
+title: Portfolio Website with Astro
 publishDate: 2023-04-21 00:00:00
 img: /assets/stock-3.jpg
 img_alt: A glimpse of the FOSS webpage
 description: |
-  Mini project for Sceptix recruitment
+  Sabrina Hehar's Portfolio Website
 tags:
-  - FOSS
+  - Portfolio
   - Web Dev
-  - Front-end
+  - Astro
 ---

 ### Project Description

-A single-page website for Free and Open Source Software (FOSS) using HTML and CSS.
-The website provides an insight on the following topics:
+Created a portfolio website with Astro, a JavaScript Framework.
+Some of the benefits of using Astro in comparison to other frameworks are as follows:

-- What FOSS is
+- Content-focused: Astro is designed for content-rich websites.
-- It's benefits over proprietary software
+- Server-first: Websites run faster when they render HTML on the server.
-- History of its development
+- Fast by default: It is impossible to build a slow website with Astro.
-- FOSS alternatives to common applications
+- Easy to use: You do not need to be an expert to build something with Astro.
-- Its ties with GNU/Linux
+- Fully-featured and flexible: More than a hundred Astro integrations to choose from.

 <br>